redhat-appdev-practice/j4k-vertx-demo/README.md

    ```

-## Stage 9 - Send PEriodic Messages Using The EventBus
+## Stage 9 - Send Periodic Messages Using The EventBus
 1. In the `start` method of `MainVerticle`, modify the HttpServer startup to be as follows:
    ```java
    vertx.createHttpServer()                             // Create the HTTP Server Instance